vkbo/novelWriter/docs/source/project_export.rst

    This inserts a line break within the title.

 .. note::
    Header formatting only applies to novel documents.
-Headings in notes will be left as-is on export.
-However, heading levels 1 through 4 are converted to the correct heading level in the respective output formats.
+Headings in notes will be left as-is.

 **Example**